 The case of a triangular wheel is interesting and will be discussed in §7.
-Wagon's post at [10] has a demonstration allows the reader to see the road-wheel relationship for various other shapes.
+A demonstration that allows the reader to see the road-wheel relationship for various other shapes can be found at [11].

 5. Bridge Design and Construction